Originally posted October 20, 2015.

 For a number of years a wave of right wing nationalism has been sweeping over Europe, perhaps best personified by the traction gained by Front National (FN) and Marine Le Pen in France.
 Zaldostanov is every bit as dedicated and vocal about nationalism as is Le Pen and has now ascended to a position of considerable prominence, power and public recognition in Russia, with the support of the Kremlin and his buddy Putin.

 Zaldostanov’s message appears to run parallel to that of Russian writer Alexander Dugin, of whom I have written often of here (read here, here, here, and here).
-Both are publicly vocal in their opposition to the governments of America and the Europe, and both of these “pot stirrers” appear to have Putin’s ear.
+Both are publicly vocal in their opposition to the governments of America and Europe, and both of these “pot stirrers” appear to have Putin’s ear.

 Given the highly public prodding of both Dugin and Zaldostanov, Russia’s aggressive posture in Ukraine and Syria is not surprising.